dimaMachina/graphql-eslint/README.md

 ### Configuration

+#### Setup ESLint override for `.graphql` files.

+_This step is necessary even if you are declaring operations and/or schema in code files._

-To get started, create an override configuration for your ESLint, while applying it to `.graphql` files (do that even if you are declaring your operations in code files):
+To get started, define an override in your ESLint config to tell ESLint to modify the way it treats `.graphql` files.

 ```json
 {